Dual Master of Business Administration / Master of Science in Finance

 Students in the full-time MBA program at The University of Arizona campus are eligible to complete dual degree programs with the Master's in Finance.
 This program allows students to count certain coursework toward both degree programs, reducing the total number of credit hours and courses required to obtain both degrees.

-Students may elect to complete their Master's in Finance coursework in a fifth semester following the master's project, graduating with the MBA degree in May, completing the MSF project over the summer and graduating with the MSF degree in December.
+Students may also elect to complete their Master's in Finance coursework in a fifth semester (with the option of completing a summer master's finance project), graduating with the both the MBA and MSF degrees in December.

 The student must apply to and be admitted to both the MBA program and the MSF program.

 University policy on dual degrees stipulates that a maximum of 50% of the credit hours for the shorter program may be counted toward both degrees.
 Therefore, the MBA/MSF degree requires a total of 73 units: the 55 units of MBA course work, to include 18 units of Finance electives, plus an additional 12 units of required Finance courses and 6 units of required Finance master's project.

 MBA Degree requirements: 55 units of course work

 MSF Degree requirements: 36 (30 units of course work plus a 6-unit summer project; or 36 units of coursework).

 However: 50% (18 units) of Finance course work can be counted toward the MBA

 Therefore, to receive the dual degree, the following are required: